Iran rejects US blame for tanker attacks in Gulf of Oman | DW | 14.06.2019

 Guido Steinberg from the German Institute for International and Security Affairs told DW there were "clear signs that the Iranians are responsible."

-The most radical elelments in Iran's military are aiming to show that they can "stop the flow of oil" through the Hormuz Strait in case of a US or a Saudi attack.
+The most radical elements in Iran's military are aiming to show that they can "stop the flow of oil" through the Strait of Hormuz in case of a US or a Saudi attack.
 Almost one fifth of the world's oil exports — from Saudi Arabia, Iran, the United Arab Emirates (UAE), Kuwait and Iraq — is exported using this route.

-The tensions between the US and Iran are already high over the US pullout from the 2015 nuclear accord and reimposing of economic sanctions.
+The tensions between the US and Iran are already high over the US pullout from the 2015 nuclear accord and the reimposition of economic sanctions.
 The Thursday blasts resemble a similar attack on four oil tankers in May, which the US officials also linked with Iran.

 "If this goes on as it has been going on for two months now we will see a military escalation before the end of the Trump administration," Steinberg told DW.